 Google for Education is a set of digital products from Google.
 The tools are designed to be used for hosting and distributing digital documents, communication and collaboration through cloud-based technology, and can assist teachers, students, researchers and organisations – at all levels.
 Google for Education products include the collaboration platform G Suite for Education, the Classroom service, the Chromebook devices, and Google Cloud Platform – a tool for storage, machine learning and management of big data.

 There are a number of digital learning platforms on the market, and more will undoubtedly appear.
 In English they are generally referred to as LMS – Learning Management Systems.
-As a former student, and now a parent, I have experience of the Norwegian product itslearning, and, even though the platform is used by many educational establishments, I have to admit that I don’t find it particularly attractive.
+As a former student, I have experience of the Norwegian product itslearning, and, even though the platform is used by many educational establishments, I have to admit that I don’t find it particularly attractive.
 Itslearning requires licences and a fixed sum per extra GB, which can soon become expensive.
 As I have become familiar with Google Classroom, I’m wondering why it’s not used more in Norway.
 Could it be because up to now Google has devoted few resources to promoting it?
 Or do Norwegian environments have a bias against foreign solutions?

 Below I want to discuss Google for Education, and in particular Google Classroom, in a little more detail to show why the tool should be considered by more schools.